declare-lab/declare-lab.github.io/_pages/people.md

 deepanway:
   - image_path: /assets/images/people/deepanway.jpeg
-    excerpt: "**Deepanway Ghosal** is currently a Ph.D. student at ISTD in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
+    excerpt: "**Deepanway Ghosal** is currently a Ph.D. student at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
 His research interest is in the areas of graph neural networks and commonsense reasoning for natural language processing."
     url: "https://deepanwayx.github.io/"
     btn_label: "Read More"
     btn_class: "btn btn--primary btn--small"

 hui:
   - image_path: /assets/images/people/hui_chen.jpg
-    excerpt: "**Hui Chen** is currently a Ph.D. student advised by Dr. Soujanya Poria at ISTD in Singapore University of Technology and Design since January 2019.
+    excerpt: "**Hui Chen** is currently a Ph.D. student advised by Dr. Soujanya Poria at the DeCLaRe Lab in Singapore University of Technology and Design since January 2019.
 Her research interests include natural language processing and multimodal analysis."
     url: "https://chchenhui.github.io/"
     btn_label: "Read More"
     btn_class: "btn btn--primary btn--small"

 rishabh:
   - image_path: /assets/images/people/rishabh.jpg
-    excerpt: "**Rishabh Bhardwaj** is a first-year Ph.D. student at SUTD.
-Before joining SUTD, he was a researcher in School of Computing at National University of Singapore.
+    excerpt: "**Rishabh Bhardwaj** is a first-year Ph.D. student at the DeCLaRe Lab, SUTD.
+Before joining the DeCLaRe Lab, he was a researcher in School of Computing at National University of Singapore.
 His noticeable research experiences include research summer at University of Alberta, Canada via Mitacs Scholarship and CEERI Pilani, an Indian institute dedicated to research."

 shunqi:
   - image_path: /assets/images/people/shunqi_wang.jpeg
-    excerpt: "**Shunqi Wang** was an undergraduate student at SUTD, and is now a Ph.D. student advised by Dr. Soujanya Poria and Dr. Cheung Ngai-man.
+    excerpt: "**Shunqi Wang** was an undergraduate student at SUTD, and is now a Ph.D. student advised by Dr. Soujanya Poria and Dr. Cheung Ngai-man at the the DeCLaRe Lab.
 His research directions include computer vision, natural language processing and multi-modality."

 jiankun:
   - image_path: /assets/images/people/jiankun.jpeg
-    excerpt: "**Jiankun Lu** is a final year ISTD student at SUTD.
+    excerpt: "**Jiankun Lu** is a final year ISTD student at SUTD and a junior member at the DeCLaRe Lab.
 His main area of  interests is natural language processing."
     url: "https://www.linkedin.com/in/jiankun-lu-314b38150/"
     btn_label: "Read More"
     btn_class: "btn btn--primary btn--small"

 shanshan:
   - image_path: /assets/images/people/shanshan.jpeg
-    excerpt: "**Shanshan Peng** is a final year undergraduate student at SUTD.
+    excerpt: "**Shanshan Peng** is a final year undergraduate student at SUTD and a junior member at the DeCLaRe Lab.
 Her research interests include machine translation, sentiment analysis, and language modeling."
     url: "https://www.linkedin.com/in/shanshan-peng-a9b674146/"
     btn_label: "Read More"
     btn_class: "btn btn--primary btn--small"